 Besides descriptive calculations (mean ± standard deviation, frequency and percentage values), normality test of continuous variables was performed by the Shapiro-Wilk test.

-Chi-Square and Mann Whitney U test was used in two independent group comparisons and for three or more groups comparisons, one-way analysis of variance (ANOVA) and Kruskall-Wallis H was used according to the distribution of the unpaired samples.
+The Chi-Square test and the Mann Whitney U test were utilized for comparisons between two independent groups; for comparisons involving three or more groups, the one-way analysis of variance (ANOVA) and Kruskall-Wallis H tests were employed, based on the distribution of the unpaired samples.

-Peaerson correlation analysis was used to identify correlations between variables that did not provide a normal distribution hypothesis.
+Pearson correlation analysis was used to identify relationships between variables that did not satisfy the normal distribution hypothesis.

 Interruption points for BMI levels were calculated by ROC analysis.

-The value of P < 0.05 was considered as significant.
+A P value of less than 0.05 was deemed significant.

 Results

-The study included a total number of 206 newly diagnosed BC patients who consisted of 82 obese (28 patients were pre-menopausal whereas 54 patients were post-menopausal) and 124 non-obese patients (62 patients were pre-menopausal whereas 62 patients were post-menopausal).
+The study encompassed 206 newly diagnosed BC patients, comprising of 82 obese (28 pre-menopausal and 54 post-menopausal) and 124 non-obese patients (62 pre-menopausal and 62 post-menopausal).

 The mean age of obese group was 52.16 ± 13.13 years whereas the mean age of non-obese group was 56 ± 10.37 years